grattan/R_at_Grattan/docs/Data_visualisation.md

 Data visualisation is used in two broad ways:

-1. to examine and explore your data; and
+1. to **examine** and explore your data; and
-1. to present a finding to your audience.
+1. to **present** a finding to your audience.

 When you start using a dataset, you should _look at it_.[^1] Plot histograms of variables-of-interest to spot outliers.
 Explore correlations with scatter plots and lines-of-best-fit.
 Check how many observations are in particular groups with bar charts.
 Identify variables that have missing or coded-missing values.
 Use faceting to explore differences in the above between groups, and do it interactively with non-static plots.

-  [^1]: From Kieran Healy's _Data Vizualization: A Practical Introduction)_ ([available free ](https://socviz.co/)): 'You should look at your data.
+  [^1]: From Kieran Healy's [_Data Vizualization: A Practical Introduction_](https://socviz.co/): 'You should look at your data.
 Graphs and charts let you explore and learn about the structure of the information you collect.
 Good data visualizations also make it easier to communicate your ideas and findings to other people.'

 These **exploratory plots** are just for you and your team.
 They don't need to be perfectly labelled, the right size, in the Grattan palette or be particularly interesting.